About the ERCUSYN Register

 In 2006, a number of leading European endocrinologists teamed together to apply to the European Union (EU) call under the Public Health Program and succeeded in getting funding for 3 years (2007-2010), to set up a European Registry on Cushing’s Syndrome (the acronym of which is ERCUSYN).
-More than a decade after its start, the project is active and has recruited information from over 1900 patients (May 2020).
+More than a decade after its start, the project is active and has recruited information from more than 2100 patients (May 2021).

 Among the aims of the registry are to increase the awareness among general practitioners or primary care physicians throughout Europe, to make an earlier diagnosis and hopefully improve the long term prognosis and “normalize” the increased morbidity and mortality associated with this syndrome if not treated correctly, prevent the impairment in Quality of Life, and set up European guidelines for diagnosis and therapeutic strategy, etc.